raspberrypilearning/alien-language/en/step_3.md

 --- task ---
 + Click the **+ Add example** button in **background noise**.

-+ Click on the microphone but don't say anything, to record 2 seconds of background noise.
++ Click on the microphone, but don't say anything.
+Record 2 seconds of background noise.
 ![Arrow pointing to microphone button](images/record-button.png)

 + Click the **Add** button to save your recording.